DIY Herringbone Laundry Room Table Project

 Planning my Herringbone laundry room table

-I figured out how wide and long I wanted my table to be and settled on two feet wide x 4 feet long.
+I first had to figure the width and depth of the table and settled on two feet wide x four feet long.
 I chose this size for a number of reasons.
 First, this size is plenty of room to fold laundry on.
-Second, it’s the perfect amount of space for laundry baskets to go underneath.
+Second, it allowed enough room for laundry baskets to go underneath.
 Third, and most importantly, I can still open my dryer and the basement door with no interference!

-My next step was to cut a 2 ft x 4ft piece of 3/8 plywood using the table saw.
+My next step was to cut a 2 feet x 4 feet piece of 3/8 plywood using the table saw.
 Using a piece of plywood for the base of your herringbone table top is important because it adds strength and durability.
 It also gives you a solid structure under the pallet boards to build with.

-Once it was cut, I started lining up pallet boards along the top but I ran into some difficulty keeping them square without being secured.
+Once it was cut to the correct length, I started lining up pallet boards along the top but I ran into some difficulty keeping them square without being secured.
 Therefore, I decided to start nailing them even though they were not cut to size as of yet.